Qumulo/docs/getting-started-guide-supermicro.md

 # Step 1: Racking Your Nodes
 **Tip:** You can use the following instructions to add new nodes after your initial cluster deployment.

+This section describes how to use the outside and inside rails of your Supermicro node and how to rack your nodes in your data center.

 ## Using the Outside and Inside Rails

 ## Inserting the Chassis

 # Step 2: Wiring Your Nodes
+This section describes how to wire the remote access, network, and power ports of your Supermicro node.

 ## Connecting the IPMI
-There is one Intelligent Platform Management Interface (IPMI) port on the back of your node.
+The Intelligent Platform Management Interface (IPMI) is a dedicated port that allows functionality such as remote display, remote control, and remote power on or off (similar to HPE iLO).
+There is one IPMI port on the back of your node.

 ## Connecting the SFP28
 There are four SFP28 (25 Gbps) ports on the back of your node.